Grantham Canal: History

 The concept of a canal from the River Trent to Grantham was first raised on 27 August 1791, as a way of supplying the district with cheaper coal.
 The intent was for the navigation to join the Trent below Nottingham at Radcliffe-on-Trent.
 As William Jessop was surveying the Nottingham Canal at the time, he was asked to survey the Grantham route as well, and a bill was put before Parliament in 1792.
 It was defeated, as there was opposition from coal suppliers, who delivered coal by road to Grantham, and from those who thought that the River Witham would be damaged by the project.
 A revised route was developed, with the junction now at West Bridgford, and an additional 3.6 mi branch to Bingham.
-A second bill was put forward and the act of Parliament received the Royal Assent on 30 April 1793.
+A second bill was put forward and the act of Parliament, the Grantham Canal Act 1793 (33 Geo.
+3. c.
+94), received royal assent on 30 April 1793.
 Building work on the canal started in 1793, with Jessop in overall charge, but with James Green and William King as resident engineers: Green, who was from Wollaton, was appointed engineer for the section of canal from the Trent to the Leicestershire border, while King, who was the agent for the Duke of Rutland, was responsible for the rest of the canal, including two reservoirs, one at Denton and the other at Knipton on the River Devon.